The quantity and quality of fat in the diet play a critical role in

-Studies have shown that RBO in the diet may reduce LDL
+Studies have shown that GMO Free RBO in the diet may reduce LDL

-cholesterol and triglycerides; it may increase HDL cholesterol (good cholesterol), inhibits
+cholesterol and triglycerides; it may increase HDL cholesterol (good

-in the diet may significantly reduce cholesterol without any side effects known
+may significantly reduce cholesterol without any side effects known

-to exist with pharmaceutical drugs and is a healthy
+to exist with pharmaceutical drugs and is a healthy oil for human

 Safety of RBO

-was proved to be safe for human consumption, without any side
+It was proved to be safe for human consumption, without any side

 Taste and Acceptability

-foods and salad dressings in rice bran oil.
+baked foods and salad dressings in rice bran oil.
 Similar foods in

-peanut oil, palm oil, soybean oil, olive oil and corn oil were prepared and compared.
+peanut oil, palm oil, soybean oil, olive oil and corn oil were

 in the food, almost 20% less when compared to other oils.
 This lower

-of the oil, which makes it light and non-sticky.
+quality of the oil, which makes it light and non-sticky.
 The high

 smoke point prevents the isomerization and polymerization of the

 fatty acids and also the generation of free radicals at high

-Check product ingredients for shortenings and hydrogenated oil as these
+Check product ingredients for genetically modified and hydrogenated

-contain Trans Fats.
+oils that contain Trans Fats.
 Ask restaurants what they are using to

 fry or prepare your meal.
-It makes a difference and your good health depends on it.
+It makes a difference and your good health